pixelnest/pixelnest.github.io/tutorials/2d-game-unity/player-and-enemies/index.md

 _Tip_: If you plan to make a _shmup_, spend a lot of time tweaking your hitboxes.
 In general, it should fit perfectly a small element inside the player sprite.
 What about the ship window here?
 You could also change the collider shape — with a "Circle Collider 2D" for example.
 It changes nothing to the behavior thanks to Unity, but it will slightly improve the gameplay.
 </md-tip>

-Save the player game objet to a prefab.
+Save the player game object to a prefab.
 You now have a basic player entity!

 [![Adding Player Sprite][adding_player]][adding_player]